Energy management made easy

 Weather normalization of energy consumption is one of the most common such uses of degree days.
 In theory, weather normalization (or "weather correction") enables a like-for-like comparison of energy consumption from different periods or places with different weather conditions.

 Weather normalization techniques are often based around regression analysis of past energy consumption data, a method that is frequently used with degree days to:

 Although much of the theory behind these methods is sound, the results are usually a lot less accurate than many people realize.
-Such degree-day-based methods are central to many energy management programmes, and, as a result, important decisions are frequently based on figures that can be dangerously misleading to those that put too much faith in them.
+Such degree-day-based methods are central to many energy management programmes, and, as a result, important decisions are frequently based on figures that can be misleading to those who put too much faith in them.